Crimson Tide Chocolate Pie

-- Combine the marshmallows, chocolate morsels, milk and the unsweetened chocolate in a glass mixing bowl.
+Combine the marshmallows, chocolate chips, milk, and the unsweetened chocolate in a glass mixing bowl.

-- Microwave the mixing bowl’s ingredients on high for 3 min, then remove and stir.
-Then microwave it again on high for 2 more minutes.
+Microwave the mixing bowl’s ingredients on high for 3 min, then remove and stir.
+Return to microwave and heat on high for 2 more minutes.

-- Remove and stir in the whipped cream and red food coloring.
-Mix well.
+Remove and add in the whipped cream and red food coloring.
+Stir well.

-- Pour the mixture into the chocolate crust and top with the sea salt flakes.
+Pour the mixture into the chocolate crust and top with sea salt flakes.

 Frozen pies like this one transport really well in a cooler on game day.
 And they go over a lot better than the store bought ones too.